Full Duplex DOCSIS® Technology Gets MAC Layer Support

 In the meantime, the big wheels of CableLabs specification work continue to turn:

-- We are developing the OSS (Operations Support Systems) changes needed to support FDX (now DOCSIS 4.0 technology).
+- We are developing the OSS (Operations Support Systems) changes needed to support FDX DOCSIS.

-- We have initiated work for the changes needed to support FDX (now DOCSIS 4.0 technology) within the Remote PHY realm.
-(FDX, now DOCSIS 4.0 technology, assumes a distributed architecture and a plant which supports a node plus zero actives due to the CMTS node echo cancellation functionality)
+- We have initiated work for the changes needed to support FDX DOCSIS within the Remote PHY realm.
+(FDX, now a part of DOCSIS 4.0 technology, assumes a distributed architecture and a plant which supports a node plus zero actives due to the CMTS node echo cancellation functionality)

-- As suppliers build the FDX (now DOCSIS 4.0 technology) products, the feedback loop into the FDX (now DOCSIS 4.0 technology) specifications remains open and the PHY & MAC specifications continue to be refined.
+- As suppliers build the FDX DOCSIS products, the feedback loop into the FDX (now a part of DOCSIS 4.0 technology) specifications remains open and the PHY & MAC specifications continue to be refined.

-Full Duplex DOCSIS 3.1 (now DOCSIS 4.0 technology) significantly increases upstream capacity on the HFC network, allows flexible splits of upstream and downstream capacity, and enables cable operators to deploy multi-gigabit symmetrical services.
+Full Duplex DOCSIS significantly increases upstream capacity on the HFC network, allows flexible splits of upstream and downstream capacity, and enables cable operators to deploy multi-gigabit symmetrical services.
 With all the innovations being developed by the industry, it is a great time to be a consumer of high-speed data services over cable.

 Karthik Sundaresan is a Principal Architect at CableLabs responsible for the development and architecture of cable access network technologies.
 He is primarily involved in the DOCSIS family of technologies and their continued evolution.

-Subscribe to our blog to stay current on Full Duplex DOCSIS technology (now DOCSIS 4.0 technology).
+Subscribe to our blog to stay current on Full Duplex DOCSIS technology (now a part of DOCSIS 4.0 technology).